The Purge: Anarchy

 Story & Plot Summary: The Purge: Anarchy

-Quick Plot Summary: The Purge: Anarchy is a Horror, Thriller film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2014, The Purge: Anarchy is a Horror, Thriller film directed by James DeMonaco.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Frank Grillo.

 Story Breakdown